Rynoxx/sentora-whmcs/README.md

 ## Requirements ##
-[WHMCS](http://whmcs.com/ "WHMCS Website") installed (doesn't have to be on the same machine as the sentora installation(s)) The WHMCS installation running on PHP 5.4 or above
+[WHMCS](http://whmcs.com/ "WHMCS Website") installed (doesn't have to be on the same machine as the sentora installation(s)) The WHMCS and Sentora installation running on PHP 5.4 or above

 - - -